arandilopez/commitlint/README.md

 ## Feautures

 This gem does not require any configuration.
 It will lint your commit messages and that's it.
-I'm not planning to add any configuration options, because I think that the default behavior is good enough.
+I'm not planning to add any configuration options, because I think that the default behavior and rules are good enough.

 The goal is provide a simple and fast way to lint your commit messages according to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.